Well.. you might be in luck. We've registered and now have our very own lift sharing page with Free wheelers.

 Of course you are welcome to speak to us if even this doesn't work for you - we would prefer that you could come, even if just for a day!

-Day tickets will be available for cash on the gate, £53 per adult (or £15 for a 12-18yr old) including lunch and dinner, plus for each overnight stay £15 including breakfast.
+Day tickets will be available for cash on the gate, £50 per adult / £15 for a 12-18yrs, including lunch and dinner, plus for each overnight stay £15 including breakfast.

-Please complete the Booking Form online and remember to put your email address as your Booking Reference.
+Please complete the Booking Form online and remember to include your email address as your initial booking reference.

-Submit the form, and you will receive an email giving you payment options.
+Submit the form, and you will receive an email giving you payment options and a Booking Reference number.

 You will not receive a paper ticket,